 Let's start with the obvious and talk about dynamic and condenser mics both being microphones.
 That is to say that they are transducers of energy that convert sound (mechanical wave energy) into audio (electrical energy).
 Both microphones do so with a diaphragm.

-Other than mic specific commonalities in application, polar pattern, address type, and small details, dynamic and condenser microphones have very few similarities to one another.
-Let’s talk about the differences.
+Besides mic-specific commonalities in application, polar pattern, address type, and small details, dynamic and condenser microphones have very few similarities.
+Let's talk about the differences.

 Perhaps the most obvious difference between dynamic and condenser microphones is the difference in transducer principles.